cowboy8625/rusty-rain/README.md

               arrow          - Arrow Emojis or Fancy Characters bin            - All Ones and Zeros
               cards          - Playing Cards
-              clock          - 🕑
+              classic        - closer to what the default look is for cmatrix clock          - 🕑
               crab           - 🦀
               dominosh       - 🀽